Marjorie Montemayor-Quellenberg, MA

 Also, if you are having radiation therapy to your head or neck, see a dentist two weeks beforehand.
 The dentist will take care of any existing oral health problems you may have to ensure that you are as healthy as possible before treatment.

-Once treatment begins, your doctor may prescribe medicines to treat any problems that occur.
-In addition to medicines, here are other ways to maintain a healthy mouth during treatment:
+Once treatment begins, your doctor may prescribe medications to treat any problems that occur.
+In addition to medications, here are other ways to maintain a healthy mouth during treatment:

 Your doctor or dietitian may suggest foods that are high in calories and protein so that you can maintain a healthy weight during treatment.

 You may experience stiffness in your jaw.
-If so, your doctor may help relieve this with special devices and medicines.
-She may also suggest some exercises that you can do at home, such as the following:
+If so, your doctor may help relieve this with special devices and medications.
+There are also some exercises that you can do at home, such as the following:

 If you experience pain, you and your doctor will work together to find ways to help relieve it.
-Your doctor may prescribe medicines, as well as other therapies like:
+Your doctor may prescribe medications, as well as other therapies like:

 Tell your doctor anytime you: